Pylons/pyramid/docs/narr/templates.rst

 Templates Used as Renderers via Configuration
 ---------------------------------------------

-Instead of using the :func:`pyramid.renderers.render_to_response` API within the body of a view function directly to render a specific template to a response, you may associate a template written in a supported templating language with a view indirectly by specifying it as a :term:`renderer` in *view configuration*.
+An alternative to using :func:`pyramid.renderers.render_to_response` to render templates manually in your view callable code, is to specify the template as a :term:`renderer` in your *view configuration*.
+This can be done with any of the templating languages supported by :app:`pyramid`.

 To use a renderer via view configuration, specify a template :term:`resource specification` as the ``renderer`` argument or